 Q2: People need parks for health and wellness, so why are some parks temporarily closed?

-A: Due to the COVID-19 pandemic and Stay-at-Home order, Regional Parks have been busy, most notably the weekend of March 21-22, 2020.
+A: Due to the COVID-19 pandemic and Shelter-In-Place order, Regional Parks have been busy, most notably the weekend of March 21-22, 2020.
 To limit overcrowding and help maintain social distancing, the Park District temporarily closed some parks and park areas on Wednesday, March 25.
 However, most of the Park District’s 125,000 acres of parkland and 1,250 miles of trails remain open and accessible for outdoor activities.

 Q3: How can the public help keep parks open?

-A: The Regional Parks have been very busy during the COVID-19 pandemic and Stay-at-Home order as people are looking to get outdoors for exercise and stress relief.
+A: The Regional Parks have been very busy during the COVID-19 pandemic and Shelter-In-Place order as people are looking to get outdoors for exercise and stress relief.
 We are proud that the Regional Parks are well-loved and seen as essential to health and wellness.
 However, we need YOUR HELP to keep parks open, safe, and clean!!

 WAYS YOU CAN HELP include: